 Maybe one day later you will find your “aha!” moment of finally understanding your definite mission in life and maybe you won’t.
 The good part is that you don’t need to have a one-sentence mission to lead a meaningful life

 No Skin in the Game

 Do you know why poker games without money in the pot suck?
-There’s no stakes!
-You can bet like a jackass if you don’t have anything to lose – and you should!
+There are no stakes!
+You can bet like a jackass if you don’t have anything to lose–and you should!
 It’s the same thing with motivation.
 The less you need to succeed the less motivated you become to do so.

 I’m not talking about mortgaging your house and putting your family in danger.
-You can get to pain long before then.
+You can get to pain long before that.